Digital footprint: Inequality

 Digital footprints may reinforce existing social inequalities.
 In a conceptual overview of this topic, researchers argue that both actively and passively generated digital footprints represent a new dimension of digital inequality, with marginalized groups systematically disadvantaged in terms of online visibility and opportunity.
 Corporations and governments increasingly rely on algorithms that use digital footprints to automate decisions across areas like employment, credit, and public services, amplifying existing social inequalities.
 Because marginalized groups often have less extensive or lower-quality digital footprints, they are at greater risk of being misrepresented, excluded, or disadvantaged by these algorithmic processes.
-Examples of low-quality digital footprints include lack of data on online databases that track credit scores, legal history or medical history.
-People from higher socio-economic backgrounds are more likely to leave favorable or carefully curated digital footprints than enable accelerated access to critical services, financial assistance, and jobs.
+Examples of low-quality digital footprints include a lack of data on online databases that track credit scores, legal history or medical history.
+People from higher socio-economic backgrounds are more likely to maintain favorable or carefully curated digital footprints, which can facilitate access to critical services, financial assistance, and employment.

 An example of digital inequality is access to essential e-government services.
-In the United Kingdom, individuals lacking a sufficient digital footprint face challenges in verify their identities.
-This new barriers to services such as public housing and healthcare creating a "double disadvantage".
+In the United Kingdom, individuals lacking a sufficient digital footprint face challenges in verifying their identities.
+This creates new barriers to services such as public housing and healthcare, producing a form of “double disadvantage”.
 A double disadvantage compounds existing issues in digital access by excluded from digital life lack both access and the digital reputation required to navigate public systems.
 Other communities with private access or open access to technology and digital education from an early age will have greater access to government e-services.

 The United Nations International Children's Emergency Fund's (UNICEF) State of the World's Children 2017 report highlights how digital footprints are linked to broader issues of equity, inclusion, and safety, emphasizing that marginalized communities experience greater risks in digital environments.